r35382/bnflite/getting-started.md

 ## class Token

-In the previous example the terminal is a symbol specified as "Token".
+For the previous example the terminal symbol "Token" can be specified like this:

-    Token Digit("0123456789"); // more compact and optimal than above Token Letter('0', '9');   // one more compact form Token NotPoint(1,127); NotPoint.Remove('.');  // all chars except point
+    Token Digit("0123456789"); // more compact and optimal than above Token Digit('0', '9');   // one more compact form

+One more way to create Token:

+	Token NotPoint(1,127); NotPoint.Remove('.');  // all chars except point

 ## class Lexem